Don't mock them til you try them

 Another innovation is the use of removable battery modules.
 There’s one for the left and one for the right ear included here.
 So if you don’t mind swapping ears, you could tease 16 hours total from two fully-charged batteries.
 Putting the weight of the battery behind the ear is another way in which the Aminy UFO tries to improve comfort.

 The final piece of the puzzle is call quality, which again is a surprisingly common bit of praise customers have for it.
 If you don’t want to spend a lot of money on a Bluetooth headset but might have to wear one for long stretches, the UFO could be a good choice for you.

-It’s no surprise to see another Plantronics headset on the list, given that they are a juggernaut in the market, but the Explorer 110 is quite a different beast to the Voyager.
+It’s no surprise to see another Plantronics headset on the list, given that they are a juggernaut in the market, but the Explorer 110 is quite a different beast from the Voyager.

-It’s a compact, premium headset with a (in our opinion) fantastic design.
+It’s a compact, premium headset with an (in our opinion) fantastic design.
 It also comes with an air vent clip holder which is a very clever idea.
-It means you don’t have to wear the earpiece all the time, but can get to it quickly in a safe way while driving.
+It means you don’t have to wear the earpiece all the time but can get to it quickly in a safe way while driving.

 At first, the inclusion of a stereo headset such as the Titanium may seem like a bit of cheating.
 However, it ticks the same boxes that a Bluetooth headset should.
 The most important being that you can wear it without cutting yourself off from the world around you.

 You see, these are bone-conducting headphones.
 They don’t go in or on your ears at all.
 Instead, they send sound directly to your middle ear through the bones of your skull.
 This lets sound from the outside world enter your ears as normal.